-I have purposely chosen not to study art at University I put this down to curiosity I want to know everything!
-I am a serial student I absolutely love learning and to me, there is nothing better than being in a library reading a book and researching a subject.
-Over the years I have gained a HND in textiles technology and 1st Class honours in international fashion business and more recently a master’s with a distinction in public history and heritage.
+At University I chose to study more vocational subjects, I confess I am a serial student.
+I absolutely love learning and to me, there is nothing better than being in a library reading a book and researching a subject.
+Over the years I have gained a HND in Textiles Technology and BA 1st Class honors in International Fashion Business and more recently a Master of Art with a distinction in Public History and Heritage.